 List Current User Processes

-- dash.
+ps command is a very universal tool. ps also used other Unix variant operations systems.
+BSD provides options without a dash.
 So there is generally no difference but knowing BSD Syntax is beneficial.
-Following example uses BSD syntax.
+The following example uses the BSD syntax.

 List All Process

-In previous steps we have listed the processes running on the Linux system just for current user.
-But generally we need to list all processes in a single shot.
+In previous steps, we have listed the processes running on the Linux system just for the current users.
+But generally, we need to list all processes in a single shot.
 We can provide the